mikepartelow/get-baked/bread/mikep/philly-tomato-pie.md

 - could upskill on handling and have huge bubbles. really delicious!
 - not very salty, could use more brine
 - really outstanding: chewy crumb with gummy/crispy crust. delicious sauce.
-- did only a few slices with the second layer of sauce. both styles were outstanding.
+- did only a few slices with the second layer of sauce. both styles were outstanding. second layer was best, especially next day.
 - underwhelming holes
 - burnt sauce was delicious
 - kind of an absurd amount of olive oil in the dough